What are spider veins?

 Spider veins, or telangiectasias, are those tiny purple and red blood vessels found most commonly on the thighs or lower legs of women.
 They are hereditary and can form anywhere on the leg, from the top of the thigh to the ankle.

 Occasionally, spider veins appear on other areas of the body including the chest, back and face.
 Varicose veins are larger.
 They can appear raised with a bluish color and can become quite painful.
 Although spider veins and varicose veins carry blood, they are not necessary and can be safely removed.
-Spider veins and some varicose veins can be eliminated permanently through a simple office procedure called sclerotherapy.
+Spider veins can be treated through a simple office procedure called sclerotherapy.

 How does sclerotherapy work?

 The sclerotherapy treatment was developed in the 1920s.
 During the procedure, a sclerosing solution is injected into the vein through a tiny needle, which generally causes very little pain.
 The solution injures the vessel lining and slowly sticks together, closing off the vessel which then gradually disappears.
 A typical treatment may last for 15 to 20 minutes and consists of multiple injections.
 Sclerotherapy may eliminate the need for an invasive surgical procedure.

 What happens during a sclerotherapy treatment?